runtimeverification/multiversx-protocol-audit/configuration.md

 Configuration has two main components:

 * Metachain (`<meta/>`): stores global token information and processes token management operations, which are implemented in the ESDT system smart contract.
+It stores the token metadata such as token owners, properties, paused/limited flags, and roles.
-* Shards (`<shards/>`): stores account data and token settings.
+* Shards (`<shards/>`): stores account data and local token settings.

 ```k
 requires "esdt-syntax.md"